Michael J. Hopkins: Hopkins–Miller theorem and topological modular forms

 This part of work is about refining a homotopy commutative diagram of ring spectra up to homotopy to a strictly commutative diagram of highly structured ring spectra.
 The first success of this program was the Hopkins–Miller theorem: It is about the action of the Morava stabilizer group on Lubin–Tate spectra (arising out of the deformation theory of formal group laws) and its refinement to $A_\infty$-ring spectra – this allowed to take homotopy fixed points of finite subgroups of the Morava stabilizer groups, which led to higher real K-theories.
 Together with Paul Goerss, Hopkins later set up a systematic obstruction theory for refinements to $E_\infty$-ring spectra.
 This was later used in the Hopkins–Miller construction of topological modular forms.
-Subsequent work of Hopkins on this topic includes papers on the question of the orientability of TMF with respect to string cobordism (joint work with Ando, Strickland and Rezk).
+Subsequent work of Hopkins on this topic includes papers on the question of the orientability of TMF with respect to string cobordism (joint work with Ando, Strickland and Rezk), known as Ando–Hopkins–Rezk orientation.